• News

 Among those imprisoned or serving their sentences in home confinement are at least 11 female writers: linguist Anastasija Maciaš (sentenced to 2 years in a penal colony); literary scholar and translator Darja Chmialnickaja (5.5 years in a penal colony); local historian and documentary filmmaker Łarysa Ščyrakova (3.5 years in a penal colony); sociologist and publicist Tacciana Vadałažskaja (2.5 years in a penal colony), political scientist, publicist Valeryja Kasciuhova (10 years in a penal colony), writer and journalist Kaciaryna Andrejeva (Bachvałava) (8 years and 3 months in a penal colony).
 Writer, poet, translator and doctoral student Alena Cieraškova, poet and cultural manager Aksana Jučkavič, philologist Natalla Sivickaja, philologist and writer Nadzieja Staravojtava, writer and journalist Jana Cehła are in home confinement for 2-3 years.

-In the first nine months of 2024, at least 115 people, convicted on political grounds, were released from prison after receiving a pardon.
-The number included seven cultural figures, five of whom were women: documentary filmmaker and journalist Ksienija Łuckina, dancer and entrepreneur Viktoryja Haŭrylina, historical archive employee Natalla Piatrovič, urbanist and geographer Hanna Skryhan, and Russian language and literature teacher Ała Zujeva.
+During July – September 2024, at least 115 people, convicted on political grounds, were released from prison after receiving a pardon.
+The number included six cultural figures, five of whom were women: documentary filmmaker and journalist Ksienija Łuckina, dancer and entrepreneur Viktoryja Haŭrylina, historical archive employee Natalla Piatrovič, urbanist and geographer Hanna Skryhan, and Russian language and literature teacher Ała Zujeva.

 Overall, one in three cases of repression or censorship recorded by the monitors in the nine months of 2024 occurred against female cultural figures.
 The rights of at least 116 women from the cultural sector were affected.